Gtmhub Security Policy

 All service available endpoints are secured using a third-party SOC 2 Type 2 certified authentication vendor www.auth0.com.
 User credentials and Single Sign-On trusts are stored, managed, and secured by their solution.
 Authentication tokens are signed and verified with SHA-256 grade cryptographic hash function.

-All Gtmhub employees' accounts for the corresponding cloud providers are enforced to use two factor authentication.
+All Gtmhub employees' accounts for the corresponding cloud providers are enforced to use two-factor authentication.
 No Gtmhub infrastructure nodes (virtual machines, droplets, pods, containers, etc.) are directly accessible under any protocol of communication like SSH, FTP, HTTP outside of the corresponding virtual private hosting environment.

 Backups and Client data storage

-For redundancy reasons all backups are transferred to a an external datacenter without leaving the boundaries of the corresponding location (Europe, United States of America etc) using a secure socket connections under TLS 1.2 cryptographic protocol and finally encrypted at rest.
+For redundancy reasons, all backups are transferred to an external datacenter without leaving the boundaries of the corresponding location (Europe or the United States of America) using a secure socket connection under TLS 1.2 cryptographic protocol and finally encrypted at rest.

 Gtmhub uses a centralized logging system for all of its environments - both pre-production ones and the production environments.
 Logs are transferred using secure socket connections using TLS 1.2 cryptographic protocol.
 This logging system contains information for the healthy operation of our services and their availability.
 The logging system does not aggregate any client Content.
 The information collected is used by our staff for troubleshooting and resolving service outages.

 Product security practices

 New features, architecture design changes, and functionality updates go through the security assessment process that includes SANS top 25 and OWASP top 10 vulnerabilities detection.
 Additionally, any code change is peer-reviewed tested before it is merged into our codebase.

 If you believe that you have found a security vulnerability in any Gtmhub service, please contact us at [email protected] right away.
 We investigate all legitimate reports and are committed to resolving any security vulnerability in a timely manner.